LiuTed/LiuTed.github.io/index.md

   - Double Major: Mathematics and Applied Mathematics
     - School of Mathematical Science
     - GPA: 3.31/4.00

+## Interests
+- Computer Graphics (mainly about rendering, model construction)
+- Math algorithm (mainly about numerical optimization) implementation and optimization
+- Deep learning
+- Other interdisciplinary field of mathematics and computer science.

 ## Projects
 - Reconstruction of 3D Object in X-CT with Accleration